-- Resourceful and Informed – The best growth hackers are well informed about the aspects of growth hacking and will ensure they are well informed about your product and the market it intends to attract.
+- Resourceful and Informed – The best growth hackers are well informed about the aspects of growth hacking.
+They will ensure they are well informed about your product and the market it intends to attract.
 While having a lot of information on these things is great, it goes well with being a resourceful person.
 Growth hackers who are resourceful are usually very creative and will be relishing to get past any challenge they face.

 - Curious – In order to understand everything they can about your company’s data, product and marketing, they have to ask questions.
-Their curiosity nerves are always ready to act when they don’t think something is right or are looking for specific explanations to dissect information they are given.
+Their curiosity nerves are always ready to act when they don’t think something is right or are looking for specific explanations to dissect the information they are given.

 5 myths about growth hacking